Technology

 How This Tutorial Maps to the Pipeline

-Chapter 1 — Multi-Agent Systems: Stage 4 (Retrieval) + Stage 5 (Reasoning) + Stage 6 (Action) — Researcher queries SQLite via SQL tool calls; Orchestrator coordinates via MCP
+Chapter 1 — Multi-Agent Systems: Stage 4 (Retrieval) + Stage 5 (Reasoning) + Stage 6 (Action) — Researcher Agent queries the SQLite database via SQL tool calls; Orchestrator coordinates specialist agents via MCP

-Chapter 2 — Observability: Cross-cutting — traces every stage for latency, token usage, and failure diagnosis
+Chapter 2 — Observability with OpenTelemetry: Cross-cutting — traces every stage of the pipeline for latency, token usage, and failure diagnosis

 Chapter 3 — Evals: Quality gate between Stage 5 and Stage 6 — measures whether agent outputs meet correctness thresholds before acting